 Sunday, 22 September at 9:30-14:35 at ECOSOC (second floor of General Assembly Building) in the UN Headquarters

-Frances Seymour will participate in this session whose agenda is still being finalised.
+Frances Seymour participated in this session.
 The Cities4Forests NBS Project Preparation Facility (PPF) is listed as an opportunity for scaling NBS.
 Learn more about the NBS PPF by contacting: Todd.Gartner@wri.org

 Moving Forward the Idea of a Great Green Wall of Cities